 Knowing the placement of these items also helped determine the front door and window placement.
 With the loft, we wanted the ladder in the middle since that’s the spot with the most headroom.
 I also liked the idea of lining up the door opening with the ladder.
 This helped determine the size and placement of the front windows.

-Shed Playhouse Plans: Elevation Sketches
+Playhouse Elevation Sketches

-I really wanted to nail down the right playhouse plan before we got too far in renovating the old shed.
+I really wanted to nail down the right playhouse plan before we got too far in renovating the old garden shed.
 To do this, I created some shed plan elevation sketches in Photoshop and scaled them to help determine the size and placement of structural elements.

 Front Wall Sketch